NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Hmm Oppose to passing all these arrays, we could just pass a ptr to the cloth_state class and give it friend access, will make more sense in this case.
 Then we can directly fetch Particles, Tri Indices, Particle-TriIndices so then update our internal serialized data for GLResources.
 However we then get a circular dependency of cloth_mesh->cloth_state->cloth_mesh includes so maybe not.
 We could just pass references of the Particles Array, Triangles (Indices) Array and Per Particle Tris Array on construction and then do the updates through these references, oppose to manually passing the same particle array to the update functions from cloth_state each tick, that makes more sense and it avoids the need to pass the whole cloth_state class reference and thus eliminates the circular dependency.

  Could compute particle normals within cloth_state and then we don't have to pass the Particle-TriIndices array also to cloth_mesh, this makes sense as normals may be needed in simulation also (eg force along particle normals, most likely not but possibly if I try to implement extra features) Or we can just pass a reference of the Indices and PtTriIndices arrays on cloth_mesh construction and use these per tick to calc normals internally of cloth_mesh, yep lets do that as we probs dont need normals within particles for simulation sake.
-I've typedef the std::vector particles, ivec3 and vector of vector ivec3 (per particle tri list) to avoid typing out std::vector... each time only for the tri_index array and PtTriIndex array as they are slightly more ambiguous with using ivec3s to implicitly store triangles via indices.
+I've typedef the std::vector particles, ivec3 and vector of vector ivec3 (per particle tri list) to avoid typing out std::vector... each time only for the tri_index array and PtTriIndices array as they are slightly more ambiguous with using ivec3s to implicitly store triangles via indices.
 I'm already getting bogged down with design decisions which I should not be caring about.

 Don't want to encap to much into the ctor as Primitive relies on external calls after construction to do its setup, so I still want that logic, but some of these calls will be needed in the ctor to pass the initial particle->vert data to primitive::vert_data and the VAO/VBO setup.
 I was going to be verbose and prefix all base class Primitive Calls with Primitive:: but that just looks amateur and only should use Primitive:: scope when calling a Primitive implementation of a virtual function.